Sony PXW-FS7 mark1 vs mark 2, Which one to choose?

-Is you already have a Sony FS5 or PXW 180/160, this is not a new feature.
-The Sony FS7 mark 2 have now a Vari ND filter as well.
+If you already have a Sony FS5 or PXW 180/160; this is not a new feature.
+The Sony FS7 mark 2 have now a variable electronic ND filter as well.
 Technically, the ND value is now smoothly adjustable without a rotation wheels between each filter.
-This is a electronic ND system using the same technique as the LCD screen; by sending electric signal, it can dim a entire piece of glass.
+This is a electronic ND system using the same technique as the LCD screen; by sending electric signal, it can dim an entire piece of glass.
 You still have a first step, between no filter and the first ND value, it’s smooth from 0.

 Having a variable ND element instead of a wheel have an immediate result; you will not have a mechanical element moving so much as on the first iteration of the Sony PXW FS7.
 Many users reported that the ND wheels fails on them at one point.
 With the Vari-ND wheel; only 2 steps are necessary: with the variable ND or no filter at all.
 Before it was a 4 steps wheel, now it’s either clear + 2~7 stop range, in seamless transition steps up to 1/128.
 Previously, with the FS7 mark 1, to change value you need to get the right filter in the wheel, losing time as it’s quite a slow process.
 It was impossible to film during the ND filter adjustment as the filter holder where displaying a large black bar on your screen when rotating.

-So clearly, less use of a mechanism is a more reliable choice.
+So clearly; less use of a mechanism is a more reliable choice.
 It’s important to notice also the you can still simulate each steps of the old FS7 version and even choose how to assign each steps if that makes you comfortable working the old way.
+There is a preset position available.
 In the Sony FS7 mark 2 menu system; you choose how to assign the 3 possible position and the ND filter will adjust to these without turning the wheel.